reinarpg/reinarpg-bot/docs/FAQ.md

 ### How can I use a socks5 proxy?

-In the options object for `mineflayer.createBot(options)`, remove your `host` option from the options object, have the following variables declared `PROXY_IP, PROXY_PORT, PROXY_USERNAME, PROXY_PASSWORD, MC_SERVER_ADDRESS, MC_SERVER_PORT` and add this to your options object:
+In the options object for `reinarpg-bot.createBot(options)`, remove your `host` option from the options object, have the following variables declared `PROXY_IP, PROXY_PORT, PROXY_USERNAME, PROXY_PASSWORD, MC_SERVER_ADDRESS, MC_SERVER_PORT` and add this to your options object:
 ```js
 connect: (client) => {
     socks.createConnection({